Precourt Institute for Energy

 Overall goal is to accelerate the use of systems models at state, country, and global scales, aiming to provide the best available information and insights to government and private-sector decision makers.
 Specific areas include energy, climate change, and sustainable development policy, including emerging technologies and market design alternatives.
 Draws on concepts and techniques from science and engineering fundamentals (e.g., thermodynamics, fluid mechanics, materials science, and electrical power systems), operations research, economics, finance, and decision theory.

-Sr. Associate Director, Environment & Energy Institutes, Development - Dean of Research
+Sr. Associate Director, Environment & Energy Institutes, School of Earth, Energy and Environmental Sciences

 BioClare Wildenborg is Senior Associate Director of Development for Energy and Environment Institutes at Stanford University.
 She originally joined Stanford’s Office of Development in 2005 as a member of the External Relations team at Stanford Law School and later served as the Assistant Director of External Relations for the Multidisciplinary Initiatives during The Stanford Challenge.